 The Power of a Story – part II

-In the last edition we talked about the power of storytelling.
-In this month’s newsletter we’ll cover the mechanics of using storytelling to create a better fundraising page.
+In the last installment, we talked about the power of storytelling.
+In this edition, we’ll cover the mechanics of using storytelling to create a better fundraising page.

 “The social emotional system motivates giving – it’s the engine.”